briverse17/randnum-mod/README.md

 -------
 1. Run:
 - `$ ~/Randnum/user_app$ ./randnum`
-- The result should looks like:
+- The result should look like:
 	>	```
 	>	Select options:
 	>		o (to open a device node)